サポートと今すぐチャット

 NOTE: While uploading the CSV file, Import CSV is grayed out, then enabled again after the upload is complete.

-Expected result: After refreshing the UI, the newly imported connections are displayed as tiles under the respective connection policy group on the SRA Connections page.
+Expected result: The newly imported connections are displayed as tiles under the respective connection policy group on the SRA Connections page.

 Troubleshooting